Meet the Television Staff

 Television producer Matt Olien was born in Great Falls, Montana.
 Since joining Prairie Public in 1998, he has produced many documentaries, appeared on air in pledge drives, interviewed newsmakers, and currently serves as producer of Prairie Public’s weekly interview show “Prairie Pulse.”
 The most fun Matt had working on a project was producing the Emmy nominated “One Shining Moment: The History of the North Dakota State ‘B’” chronicling the history of small town, high school basketball in North Dakota.
 Movies are one of Matt’s big passions, so in addition to his television responsibilities, Matt reviews films each Friday on Prairie Public’s radio program “Main Street” and he teaches broadcast performance at Concordia College each spring as an adjunct professor.
 Prior to coming to Prairie Public in 1998, Matt worked as a news reporter for KXJB TV, Fargo-Grand Forks.
 Matt has two children.

-Videographer/Editor Andy Garske grew up in Devils Lake, North Dakota.
+Producer Andy Garske grew up in Devils Lake, North Dakota.
 He got started in video production in his high school television production class and making movies with friends.
-Andy went on to attend Brown College in Mendota Heights, MN.
+Andy went on to attend Brown College in Mendota Heights, Minnesota.
 Soon after graduating Brown College, he went to work for Pioneer Public Television where he worked for nine years on many different projects.
 After Pioneer, Andy worked in Bismarck at an ad agency for a year and a half.
 After being away from public television for a bit, Andy wanted to get back to making and sharing stories from the places regions he grew up and has now found a home at Prairie Public Broadcasting.

 Programming and Traffic